-One of cannabis’ greatest attribute is its ability to evolve.
 Over the years many potent cannabis strains have come into existence only to disappear from the public view due to overconsumption or simple poor breeding.
-Strains such as Acapulco Gold and Panama Red, while readily available in the 1960’s have all but vanished from the stoner lexicon.
-Below KushCA lists 5 marijuana strains that could easily fall into the category of myth or legend, as to smoke any would truly be the stuff of fairytales:
+Strains such as Acapulco Gold and Panama Red, while readily available in the 1960s have all but vanished from the stoner lexicon.
+Below KushCA lists 5 of the rarest marijuana strains that could easily fall into the category of myth or legend, as to smoke any would truly be the stuff of fairytales:

-I admit I enjoy when my weed smells like a lactose intolerant skunk or like a wooly mammoth just puked in my face.
+I admit I enjoy it when my weed smells like a lactose intolerant skunk or like a wooly mammoth just puked in my face.
 I like that smell, I really do.
-Which is why Roadkill was (is?) so popular–so much so that some folks are not convinced that it even exists.
+This is why Roadkill was (is?) so popular–so much so that some folks are not convinced that it even exists.
 This strain has an aroma of pungent piss and an earthy spicy taste with a hint of pepper.
-If you find someone who sells it, horde as much of it as you can.
+If you find someone who sells it, horde as much of this rarity as you can.
 This is some seriously potent, couch-locking pot.
-Best believe non-believers will come a’ knocking and trust me–they will want to be convinced.
+Believe me, non-believers will come a’ knocking and trust me–they will want to be convinced.